Obama's 2013 budget a campaign call to arms

 The administration is expected to use the budget to try to cast Obama as a leader willing to tackle the nation's fiscal woes by reviving his long-term deficit-cutting plan, which he first proposed to a congressional panel last September.

-The administration describes it as a "go-big" plan to tame spiraling debt, but critics say it is thin on specifics.
+The administration describes it as a "go-big" plan to tame spiralling debt, but critics say it is thin on specifics.

 The plan, which went nowhere after the deficit-reduction talks collapsed, would cut $4 trillion over 10 years, with higher taxes on the wealthy offsetting near-term stimulus spending.